cogentcore/cogent/README.md

 # TODO

-* selecting a buffer does not reset cursor (still..)
+* selecting a buffer does not reset cursor (still??)

+* need to be able to cancel process -- menu associated with tab or panel?

 * find needs to: as you start replacing, positions within a single line get off (lines stay ok)